 - Restructuring / Turnaround Services

 - Telecom, Media & Technology (TMT)

 Mr. Nicholls has led over 75 restructurings, both in and out of Chapter 11.
 He focuses on balance sheet and operational turnarounds, litigation support, valuation and M&A. He has advised on numerous pre-packaged, pre-arranged and free-fall bankruptcies.
-He is expert in all aspects of restructuring including plan structuring and negotiation, 363 sales, exit financing, DIP loans, amendments, tenders and exchanges.
+He is an expert in all aspects of restructuring, including plan structuring and negotiation, 363 sales, exit financing, DIP loans, amendments, tenders and exchanges.
 His experience includes representing secured lenders, unsecured creditors and companies.
-He has also served as Chief Restructuring Officer and Interim CEO.
+He also has served as Chief Restructuring Officer and Interim CEO.